 There are a number of ways you can keep in touch with us and stay informed about ICT matters on campus.
-We also have social media accounts where you can interact with us.
+We also have social media accounts where we can interact with you, as well as a very interesting and informative newsletter, sent out once a month.
 The ICTS Feedback email account (icts-feedback@uct.ac.za) sends out notifications.
 You can also email us on this address with suggestions or comments and we'll respond as soon as we can.
 Please note that this is not a support address, so for technical assistance, use the contacts in the Getting help section of this document.